dtsecon/modio/README.md

 ------------

 **modio** is a generic tool for read and write modbus registers. **modio** stands for (**mod**)bus
 (**i**)nput (**o**)utput.
 It supports modbus RTU and modbus TCP connections.
-Device and register
+Modbus register
+data can be presented in binary, decimal, hexadecimal and ascii format.
+Additional device and
-information can be supplied as external structured configuration files and used to format the
+register information can be supplied as external structured configuration files which can be
-read data.
+used to format and enrich the modbus printout data.

  * For the description of modio tool visit
    https://github.com/dtsecon/modio